 The UE may initiate a TLS session renegotiation at any time.
 When the UE receives a HELLO request from the P-CSCF it should initiate a renegotiation.
-The UE shall send all TLS session renegotiation messages inside the existing TLS connection, according to RFC 2246 [34].
+The UE shall send all TLS session renegotiation messages inside the existing TLS connection.